-- Companies that do not have any taxable income may carry forward losses and uplift to subsequent years, with interest and without time-limitation. - Such losses can be transferred to a buyer together with the entire business activity (all licences) in which the loss originated. - If a company ceases all petroleum activities on the Norwegian Continental Shelf, the tax value of any remining losses will be reimbursed by the Norwegian State. - Companies that are not in a tax-paying position may also apply for a refund of the tax value of exploration costs.
+- Companies that do not have any taxable income may carry forward losses and uplift to subsequent years, with interest and without time-limitation. - In case of a business acquisition, such losses can be transferred to a buyer together with the entire business activity (all licences) in which the loss originated. - If a company ceases all petroleum activities on the Norwegian continental shelf, the tax value of any remining losses will be reimbursed by the Norwegian state. - Companies that are not in a tax-paying position may also apply for a refund of the tax value of exploration costs.
 These rules are intended to ensure equal incentives to explore for petroleum regardless of the company's tax position.

-Interest rate for the carryforward of 2014 2015 2016 2017 2018 2019 deficits and surplus tax-free income 1,3 % 0,9 % 0,8 % 0,7 % 0,9 % 1,3 %
+Interest rate for the carryforward of 2015 2016 2017 2018 2019 2020 deficits and surplus tax-free income 0.9% 0.8% 0.7% 0.9% 1.3% 0.6%